tomviner/Ubuntu-Auto-Update-Unless-Mifi/README.md

 Usage
 -----

-update.py takes an options list of ssids to ignore:
+update.py takes an optional list of SSIDs to ignore:

     python update.py CappedAndroidMifiSSID StingySteve DodgyDave

-I add this script as a sudo cron job with: `sudo crontab -e` then
+I add this script as a sudo cron job with: `sudo crontab -e` then enter

     0 /4 * * * python /path/to/update.py Tom

 which will run every 4 hours.
+Adjust as required.